Federal laws protect homeowners who have new and existing mortgages. Under these federal laws, loan servicers have to:

-Also, various other rules direct servicers to provide borrowers with assistance if they are having difficulty making mortgage payments.
-(Read about the rules that protect homeowners in foreclosure.)
+Also, various other federal laws direct servicers to provide borrowers with assistance if they are having difficulty making mortgage payments.

-Read on to learn more about the CFPB rules that protect homeowners with mortgages and learn how the rules might be able to help you if you have a home loan.
+Read on to learn more about the federal laws that protect homeowners with mortgages and learn how the laws might be able to help you if you have a home loan.

-Under the rules, mortgage servicers must give borrowers certain information about their mortgage so they are not caught off guard when an interest rate adjusts or they are charged certain fees.
-(To learn more about fees, see our article What Fees Can the Lender Charge If I'm Late on Mortgage Payments?)
+Mortgage servicers must give borrowers certain information about their loan so they're not caught off guard when an interest rate adjusts or they are charged certain fees.
+The law requires servicers to:

-A mortgage servicer must provide a written statement to the borrower each billing cycle, which is usually monthly.
+A servicer must provide a written statement to the borrower each billing cycle, which is usually monthly.
+(12 C.F.R. § 1026.41).
 The statement must show:

 Though, if you have a fixed-rate mortgage and your servicer sends you a book of coupons to send in with your payments, then a monthly statement isn't required.

 If a mortgage loan has an adjustable interest rate, the servicer must provide the borrower with a notice containing the new rate and new payment (or an estimate):

 In most cases, servicers must promptly credit a borrower for the full payment the day it is received.
 (12 C.F.R. § 1026.36).

 If the borrower only makes a partial payment, that amount may be held in a special account—called a suspense account—but the servicer must inform the borrower about this on the monthly statement.
 Once the suspense account has sufficient funds to make a full payment of principal, interest, and any escrow, the servicer must credit that payment to the account.
 (12 C.F.R. § 1026.41).